manjilkoirala/YouTube-Clone/README.md

-# YouTube Clone - Static YouTube Homepage
+# YouTube Clone - YouTube Homepage and Video Page

-🎥 This is a static YouTube homepage replica created using pure HTML and CSS.
-It mimics the look and feel of the YouTube homepage, showcasing the layout and design without any dynamic functionality.
+🎥 This is a static YouTube homepage and videopage replica created using pure HTML, CSS and JavaScript.
+It mimics the look and feel of the YouTube homepage and videopage, showcasing the layout and design with some dynamic functionality.

 ## Table of Contents